josephxbrick/accordion/README.md

 * **oldHeight** The height the layer expanded from

 ### accordion.onItemContracted ->
-Event is fired when an accordion item begins to contract, either upon contracting an open accordion item, or, in the case of a singleExpand accordion, upon an accordion item closing because another accordion item was opened.
+Event is fired when an accordion item begins to contract, either upon contracting an open accordion item, or, in the case of a singleExpand accordion, upon an accordion item contracting because another accordion item expanded.
 ```
 accordion.onContract (layer, newHeight, oldHeight) ->
 ```